yarnpkg/website/en/docs/cli/tag.md

 ---
-id: docs_cli_dist_tag
+id: docs_cli_tag
 guide: docs_cli
 layout: guide
 ---

-<p class="lead">Add, remove, or list dist-tags on a package.</p>
+<p class="lead">Add, remove, or list tags on a package.</p>

-### What are dist-tags? <a class="toc" id="toc-what-are-dist-tags" href="#toc-what-are-dist-tags"></a>
+### What are tags? <a class="toc" id="toc-what-are-tags" href="#toc-what-are-tags"></a>

-Distribution tags or dist-tags are a way of marking published versions of your package with a label.
+Distribution tags (or dist-tags) are a way of marking published versions of your package with a label.
 Users of your package can install it using this label instead of a version number.

-For example, if you had a **stable** release channel and a **canary** release channel, you could use dist-tags as a way to allow the user to type:
+For example, if you had a **stable** release channel and a **canary** release channel, you could use tags as a way to allow the user to type:

 ```sh
 yarn install your-package-name@stable
 yarn install your-package-name@canary
 ```

-Different dist-tags have different meanings:
+Different tags have different meanings:

 - `latest`: The current version of the package
 - `stable`: The latest stable release of the package, normally the same as